4ndrelim/data-structures-and-algorithms/src/dataStructures/linkedList/README.md

 However, linked list gives us the option of adding new nodes at run time based on our requirements, allowing us to allocate memory to store items dynamically, giving us more flexibility.

-### Conclusion
-You should aim to use linked list in scenarios where you cannot predict how many elements you need to store or if you require constant time insertions to the list.

-However, arrays would be preferred if you already know the amount of elements you need to store ahead of time.
-It would also be preferred if you are conducting a lot of look up operations.

 ## Linked List Variants
 The lookup time within a linked list is its biggest issue.